-If you’ve had to toss out your produce because it went bad before you had the chance to eat it, it may be time to reevaluate how you store said produce.
-Implementing a few simple changes can help give your produce a longer shelf life, so you don’t waste a dime.
-As one of the leading produce companies in New York, E. Armata Inc. has plenty of tips for storing fresh produce.
+If you have ever run into the issue of having to toss out your produce because it went bad before you had the chance to eat it, it may be time to reevaluate how you store and maintain said produce.
+Implementing a few simple changes can help give your produce a longer shelf life, and keep them fresh so that you don’t waste any more of your hard earned money!
+As one of the leading produce companies in New York, E. Armata Inc. has plenty of tips and tricks for storing fresh produce and keeping it that way for as long as possible.
 Continue reading to learn more!

 Best Ideas For Storing Fresh Produce

-Many of us fill our shopping carts up with fresh fruits and vegetables with every intention of using them for a healthy meal, but we often don’t get to eat them before they’ve gone bad.
-To help you cut down on food waste, our produce companies in New York would like to share some tips for the best ways to store produce:
+Many of us have the habit of filling our shopping carts up with fresh fruits and vegetables with every intention of using them for a healthy meal, but we often do not get the chance to eat them before they have gone bad.
+To help you cut down on food waste, our produce companies in New York would like to share some tips and tricks for the best ways to store produce:

-- Remove your produce from plastic grocery bags and store them loose or in produce storage bags in the crisper drawers or on the counter in a fruit bowl.
+- Remove your produce from the plastic grocery bags you get from the market and store them loose or keep them in produce storage bags in the crisper drawers or on the counter in a fruit bowl.

 - Put a damp paper towel in produce bags for added humidity.
-This works great for leafy greens.
+This works great for leafy greens such as Arugula and Kale.

 - Wooden storage crates are a versatile piece of home decor that is functional and looks good.
 Store unrefrigerated vegetables in a crate to keep them fresh and in sight.